AeroFlorian/netconf-ctf-needed-files/README.md

 - Official Yang Models provided by O-RAN WG4

 The links are available in the home page of the Netconf + ORAN CTF.

+## Update your images

+In case of newly added challenges, you might need to update your images.
+In case you have an issue with `make connect_cli`, please use command `make pull_latest_images` and try again.